charrismatic/toml-resume/README.md

   - `export_file`    - index.html
   - `format`         - html

 Options are currently set using env variables, or added to the resume file itself.

-The only files you need to build and execute parts of the project are under the 'run' folder.
-As in "scripts are easier to run when they're files files".
-They work the same way but its much easier to set flags and variables when you don't cram them all into the package.json file.
+All the files needed to build and run parts of the project are under the 'run' folder.
+The npm-scripts are easier to manage when they're files files instead of trying to fit them all into a single line of JSON code.
+They work exactly the same way but its allow for greater control over the environment flags and variables.

 ## Usage

-  -  start:       npm run sync && npm run templates:dev & npm run styles:dev & npm run serve"
+ -  start:        npm run sync && npm run templates:dev & npm run styles:dev & npm run serve
  -  build:        ./run/build
  -  clean:        ./run/clean
  -  deploy:       ./run/deploy